Anomalous Dynamical Scaling at Topological Quantum Criticality: Additional numerical data for the anomalous dynamics at topologically distinct QCPs in spin and free-fermion models.

 \section{Additional numerical data for the anomalous dynamics at topologically distinct QCPs in spin and free-fermion models.}

-\emph{\textbf{Extracting order-parameter critical exponents in equilibrium.}}---To establish the correct dynamical scaling of the order parameters discussed in the main text, we need to extract the critical exponents $\beta_{b/s}$ for the bulk and boundary order parameters as a reference.
-Specifically, we compute the local magnetization as a function of the dimensionless distance to criticality, $\epsilon$, and employ the equilibrium scaling relation near the critical point,$m_a \sim \epsilon^{\beta_a}, a = b,s$, where $b$ and $s$ denote bulk and surface quantities, respectively.
-As shown in Fig.~\ref{fig:sz}, for a system size $L=256$, both local magnetizations exhibit clear power-law behavior.
-From these data, we extract $\beta_b = 1/8$ and $\beta_s = 1/2$ for the TFI chain, and $\beta_b = 1/8$ and $\beta_s = 1$ for the CI chain.
+\emph{\textbf{Extracting order-parameter critical exponents in equilibrium.}}---To establish the correct dynamical scaling of the order parameters discussed in the main text, we need to extract the critical exponents \( \beta_{b/s} \) for the bulk and boundary order parameters as a reference.
+Specifically, we compute the local magnetization as a function of the dimensionless distance to criticality, \( \epsilon \), and employ the equilibrium scaling relation near the critical point, \( m_a \sim \epsilon^{\beta_a} \) where \( a = b,s \) denotes bulk and surface quantities, respectively.
+As shown in Fig.~\ref{fig:sz}(a)-(d), for a system size \( L = 256 \), both local magnetizations exhibit clear power-law behavior.
+From this data, we extract \( \beta_b = \frac{1}{8} \) and \( \beta_s = \frac{1}{2} \) for the TFI chain, and \( \beta_b = \frac{1}{8} \) and \( \beta_s = 1 \) for the CI chain.
+In Fig.~\ref{fig:sz}(e)-(h), we further show the local magnetization as a function of the dimensionless distance $\epsilon$ from topologically distinct Potts QCPs.
+It is noted that we have explicitly introduced an additional $B$ site at the left open boundary (which can be labeled as site $0$, with corresponding operators $X_{B,0}^{}$ and $Z_{B,0}^{}$) in our practical calculations for $H_{P2}$ of the main text.
+This setup not only avoids the spurious degeneracy caused by $[Z_{A,1}^{}, H_{P2}^{}] = 0$, but also renders the entire system spatially more symmetric.
+Consequently, for both models $H_{P1}^{}$ and $H_{P2}^{}$, the boundary and bulk magnetizations can be formulated in a unified way: $m_{s} \equiv \langle (Z_{B,1}^{} + Z_{B,1}^{\dagger})\rangle / 2$ and $m_{b} \equiv \langle(Z_{B,L/2}^{} + Z_{B,L/2}^{\dagger})\rangle / 2$, respectively.
+Similar to the CI chain, the boundary magnetization of $H_{P2}$ is extracted from the next-to-boundary $B$ site.
+The ground states are obtained from density-matrix renormalization group (DMRG) simulations with the bond dimension of the matrix product state (MPS) kept large enough to bound truncation error of the singular value decomposition (SVD) below $10^{-10}$.
+From the data obtained by DMRG simulations, we extract \( \beta_b =\frac{1}{9} \) and \( \beta_s = \frac{5}{9} \) for the topologically trivial Potts (Potts) QCP, and \( \beta_b = \frac{1}{9} \) and \( \beta_s \approx0.952 \) for the topologically nontrivial Potts (Potts*) QCP.
+Additionally, as shown in Fig.~\ref{pott_delta}, we extract the bulk and boundary scaling dimensions of the magnetization at topologically distinct Potts QCPs: for the topologically trivial QCP, $\Delta_b = 2/15$ and $\Delta_s = 2/3$; for the topologically nontrivial QCP, $\Delta_b = 2/15$ and $\Delta_s \approx 1.94$\,.